Kalmnir/My-Portfolio/README.md

 -Functioning nav bar to take users to appropriate sections of site.
 -A link leading to my first project I completed, that being the re-factoring of the horiseon website code.
 -Place holder images placed on the site for use until I have more completed projects to showcase.
--Links leading to my social medias and email as a way to contact me.
+-Links leading to my social medias as a way to contact me.
 -Integration of CSS code that changes aspects of the page depending on the resolution of the device it's being viewed on.

 ```